Turkey Marmara – April 21-23 2019

 Besides the archaeological dig, there is a very fake Trojan Horse and the Pathos Garden (with huge amphorae storage containers, terracotta water pipes and grinding stones).

+Cape Baba.
 In the NM “XL” series, this is the westernmost point of Asia.
-In the tiny village of Babakale with a fort on the water, we went down to the harbor, parked and had lunch.
-There is a large quay/breakwater protecting the small marina and one large pleasure yacht parked.
+In the tiny village of Babakale with a fort on the water, we went down to the harbour, parked and had lunch.
+A large quay/breakwater protects the small marina and one large pleasure yacht was parked.
 Rugged cliffs back the marina.
-The island of Ag Efstratioa is offshore to the south and clearly more westerly than this point.
+The island of Ag Efstratioa is offshore to the south and more westerly than this point.

-The best are the great Roman walls down at the bottom with its precisely cut stone blocks.
-The road continues to past more walls to a necropolis, ruined theatre, gymnasium, agora more great walls and a nice Roman road, but this area was under renovation.
-15 TLRelated image
+The best are the great Roman walls at the bottom with precisely cut stone blocks.
+The road continues past more walls to a necropolis, ruined theatre, gymnasium, agora, more great walls and a nice Roman road, but this area was under renovation.
+15 TL

 AYVALIK ISLANDS